 Offer In Compromise

 If accepted, you will get a letter stating what you have to pay and where to send the payment.
 Send it in and you are done.
-If denied, you may want to seek Currently Non Collectable Status or a payment plan.
+If denied, you may want to seek a Currently Not Collectible Status or a payment plan.
 If denied and you have good reasons for appeal, make sure to appeal the IRS’ determination.
 IRS Offer Examiners are wrong on financial analysis statements all the time, so don’t be afraid to contest their assessment with an appeal.

 If accepted, you are done.
 If denied, you may end up in a payment plan.
-You will get a letter stating the the IRS has closed its collection case on you and placed the account into Currently Non Collectable status.
-At that point you are done if this is your final resolution.
+You will get a letter stating the IRS has closed its collection case on you and placed the account into Currently Not Collectible status.
+At that point, you are done if this is your final resolution.

 Once a final payment plan is arrived at, make sure to send in the required payments.
 Submit a 433D form to make the payment plan an automatic bank withdrawal.